-Jim Eagles takes the grandkids to Glenbrook to meet a favourite family friend, Thomas the Tank Engine.
+Jim Eagles takes the grandkids to Glenbrook to meet a favourite family friend.

 We had just arrived at the Glenbrook Railway Station when who should come strolling down the platform but Sir Topham Hat, better known as the Fat Controller, resplendent in black top hat and yellow waistcoat, hand extended in greeting.
 Six-year-old Jamie was delighted.

 And he was even more pleased when the Fat Controller shook his hand, asked his name, posed for a picture and said, "Pleased to meet you."

 When the Fat Controller asked Jamie which was his favourite among the various engines, originally from the Island of Sodor but these days regularly found at Glenbrook, he quickly replied, "Thomas."
 The Fat Controller nodded his approval.
 "Good choice."

 Just then four-year-old Liam looked across the railway tracks, pointed and shouted, "There's Thomas."
 And, sure enough, there was Thomas the Tank Engine, smiling happily and taking lots of happy families for rides.

 After that there was no option but to walk down the platform, over the lines at the level crossing, and across the field lined with stalls offering everything from facepainting and colouring-in to toffee apples and doughnuts, to join the queue for a ride.